algolia/algoliasearch-client-javascript/README.md

 # Troubleshooting

-> `Error: The operation couldn’t be completed.
+> `Error: The operation couldn't be completed.
 Unable to locate a Java Runtime.`

 Java is not located in your PATH, either source the right `.bash_profile`, `.zshrc`, etc. file or do the following command in this repository: